 - a.
 All or part of a standing order, except one that incorporates mandator statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b.
-A motion to add or to vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory or legal requirements, shall be proposed and seconded and a recommendation made by the Establishment Committee on amendments and shall be put to the next Council meeting. - c.
+A motion to add or to vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory or legal requirements, shall be proposed and seconded and a recommendation made by the Establishment Committee on amendments and shall be put to the next Council meeting.

+- c.
 The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d.
-The decision of the Chairperson of a meeting as to the application of standing orders at the meeting shall be final.
+The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final. - e.
+A councillor's failure to observe standing orders more than 3 times in one meeting may result in him being excluded from the meeting in accordance with standing orders.